remi-san/remi-san.github.io/_drafts/CQRS-asynchronous-error-management.md

 So what if you could have exceptions (which would interrupt your command) **AND** domain error events?
 How great would it be?

-So, to sum it up the situation, we've got our command handler which will get the aggregate through its repository, make the domain action described by the command, and finally, the repository saving the modified aggregate and emitting the events outside through its embedded event bus.
+So, to sum up the situation, we've got our command handler which will get the aggregate through its repository, make the domain action described by the command, and finally, the repository saving the modified aggregate and emitting the events outside (through its _embedded_ event bus).
 And, around it, of course, our exception management structure.

 {% highlight PHP linenos %}
 <?php